rossiptr/SOP-development/internship.md

 ## 1. Introduction

 This document establishes the operational standards for interns participating in programs under NTUST supervision, including research-based and industry-based internships.
-The SOP aims to maintain professional integrity, promote accountability, and enhance technical and collaborative experiences.
+This SOP aims to maintain professional integrity, promote accountability, and enhance technical and collaborative experiences.

 > [!NOTE]
-> Regulation stated in this docs will be be effective from the published date and may be updated at any time.
+> Regulation stated in this doc will be effective from the published date and may be updated at any time.

 ---